AdobeDocs/experience-manager-65.en/help/communities/tools-groups.md

 ---
 title: Group Templates
-seo-title: Group Templates
-description: How to access the Group Templates console
+description: Learn how to access the Group Templates console for a set of pre-wired pages and features that form a community site.
-seo-description: How to access the Group Templates console
-uuid: 4cf20c91-32b0-4051-a98d-44e4eb50a231
 contentOwner: Janice Kendall
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES
 topic-tags: administering
 content-type: reference
-discoiquuid: e9bfbbce-93fc-455c-a2f7-4ee44e63c03f
 docset: aem65
 role: Admin
 exl-id: aed2c3f2-1b5e-4065-8cec-433abb738ef5
 ---
 # Group Templates {#group-templates}

 The Group Templates console is similar to the [Site Templates](/help/communities/sites.md) console.
 Both are blueprints for a set of pre-wired pages and features which form a community site.
-The difference is that a site template is for the main community and a group template is for a community group, a sub-community nested within the main community.
+The difference is that a site template is for the main community and a group template is for a community group, a subcommunity nested within the main community.

 A community group is incorporated into a site template by including the [Groups function](/help/communities/functions.md#groups-function) (which may not be the first nor only function in the template).

 As of Communities [feature pack 1](/help/communities/deploy-communities.md#latestfeaturepack), it is possible to nest groups by including the Groups function within a group template.

-The moment an action is taken to create a new community group, the group's template (structure) is selected.
+The moment an action is taken to create a community group, the group's template (structure) is selected.
 The selection depends on how the Groups function was configured when added to the site or group template.

 >[!NOTE]
 >
->The consoles for the creation of [community sites](/help/communities/sites-console.md), [community site templates](/help/communities/sites.md), [community group templates](/help/communities/tools-groups.md) and [community functions](/help/communities/functions.md) are for use only in the author environment.
+>The consoles for the creation of [community sites](/help/communities/sites-console.md), [community site templates](/help/communities/sites.md), [community group templates](/help/communities/tools-groups.md), and [community functions](/help/communities/functions.md) are for use only in the author environment.

 ## Group Templates Console {#group-templates-console}

-To reach the groups templates console in the AEM Author environment:
+To reach the group templates console in the AEM Author environment:

 * Select **Tools | Communities | Group Templates,** from global navigation.